TombEngine/Tomb-Engine-Example-Levels/README.md

 This repository also includes extremely helpful guides as handy PDFs'.
 These are:

-* Lua Basics PDF by Kubsy
+* Lua & Tomb Engine API documentation - Squidshire
-* Squidshire's Lua documentation.
+* Lua Basics - Kubsy

 Installation: